 Peyronie’s disease causes erections that are curved and often painful.
 Sometimes it goes away on its own, but it can also be treated with options such as injections, exercises, and surgery.

-Erectile dysfunction (ED) is a condition in which a man has difficulty getting or maintaining an erection.
-It can cause problems in the bedroom for men of all ages.
-One form of ED called Peyronie’s disease causes a bend in the penis that can make an erection painful.
+Erectile dysfunction (ED) is a condition in which a person with a penis has difficulty getting or maintaining an erection.
+It can cause problems in the bedroom for people of all ages.
+One rare form of ED, called Peyronie’s disease, results in a bend in the penis that can make an erection painful.

 According to the Mayo Clinic, the cause of Peyronie’s disease is largely unknown.
 However, research suggests that the condition may develop after trauma to the penis, such as bending or hitting.
 This can cause bleeding and subsequent scar tissue buildup.

 While injury may be the cause of the condition in some cases, the